imtiazNDMA/iris_classification/README.md

 ---

-*🌸 This project demonstrates the complete lifecycle of a machine learning classification task, from data exploration to model deployment-ready solutions.*
+*This project demonstrates the complete lifecycle of a machine learning classification task, from data exploration to model deployment-ready solutions.*